 Some might think of cemeteries as morbid; others will be fascinated by the history and untold stories of those who rest there.
-This particular park has beautiful flora and forna that is in contrast with its Melaten cemeteries dark past.
-Melaten cemetery was formally Koln’s execution site and leper colony, so there’s definitely some stories to be told!
+This park has beautiful flora and fauna contrasting its Melaten cemeteries’ dark past.
+Melaten cemetery was formally Koln’s execution site and a leper colony, so there are spooky stories to be told!
 The park is free for the public, but if you want to understand its history and troubled past, consider a guided tour of Melaten cemetery

 6) View the Hohenzollern Bridge by Cable Car

-If you’ve taken the Bimmelbahnen mini-train, your ticket will give you a discount for the cable cars which are located close to the Cologne Zoo.
-Tickets are one way or return and give great views of the city and the famous Hohenzollern Bridge.
+If you’ve taken the Bimmelbahnen mini-train, your ticket will give you a discount for the cable cars close to the Cologne Zoo.
+Tickets are one way or return and offer great views of the city and the famous Hohenzollern Bridge.

-Be warned… at the foot of the cable car there is a spa which has nudist areas that you can see.
-German culture is typically open and relaxed about things like nudity so this is just the norm.
-If I’d have known about the Claudius Therme spa in advance, I might have visited it myself!
+Be warned!
+At the foot of the cable car, there is a spa with nudist areas that you can see.
+German culture is typically open and relaxed about nudity, so this is just the norm.
+If I’d known about the Claudius Therme spa in advance, I might have visited it myself!
 Not all pools require you to be nude, so if you’re intrigued, consider planning this into your city itinerary.

-In this area, there is a lovely park you can stroll around, as well as the Cologne Zoo itself.
-I’m not a big fan of zoo’s personally which is why I’m not covering this specifically but If you enjoy them, then the zoo could be a good choice for family fun in Koln.
+In this area, there is a lovely park you can stroll around and the Cologne Zoo itself.
+I’m not a big fan of zoos personally which is why I’m not covering this specifically, but If you enjoy them, then the zoo could be a good choice for family fun in Koln.

 7) Take a Lindt Factory Tour in Cologne

-It is the world’s worst kept secret that Germany is famous for chocolate.
+The world’s worst secret is that Germany is famous for chocolate.
 So, it would be a travesty if you visited Cologne without exploring the factory where Lindt chocolate is made!
-Learn about the process a chocolatier makes in producing the chocolate bar we all love.
-Take a walk through the past and discover the history of chocolate and how Germany became so famous for making it.
+Learn about a chocolatier’s process in producing the chocolate bar we all love.
+Take a walk through the past and discover the history of chocolate and how Germany became famous for making it.
 Above all, watch the chocolate being made and taste it hot off the press.

 8) Take a ride on the Big Wheel Cologne

-While you’re visiting the chocolate factory, take the opportunity to ride the Big Wheel Cologne which is only a few steps away.
-The Big wheel is illuminated at night which makes it a stand-out attraction.
-Located right next to the Rhine river, you can expect brilliant views of the city.
+While visiting the chocolate factory, take the opportunity to ride the Big Wheel Cologne, which is only a few steps away.
+The Big wheel illuminates at night, which makes it a stand-out attraction.
+You can expect brilliant city views from the wheel right next to the Rhine river.

 Let me know how you find this fantastic city in the comment below.